CopperForge/mog/README.md

 - Excel repair warnings: The writers validate table ranges and chart column indices, and sanitize table display names to prevent Excel “Repaired Records” messages.
 - Logging: SLF4J + Logback are in use.
 If you see a Log4j bridge warning, it’s harmless; a bridge can be added if desired.

+Validation highlights:
+- Tables require `upperLeft` (row/col ≥ 1) and at least one column.
+- If a table declares a `dataSource` name not present in the report’s `dataSources`, generation fails with a clear error.
+- Chart column indices are validated against the table width; out‑of‑range indices fail fast.